Tomtom Suites Hotel – Enchanting blend of history and contemporary chic in Beyoglu.

 - Area: Surrounded by foreign embassies, this is one of the classiest areas of Beyoğlu and is a few steps from some of the city’s best shopping, restaurants, galleries, and the bustling Istiklal Street.
 Trams from Tophane take you to all the sights of the Sultahnamet.

-- How to Get There: The tram is the handiest option from here, although the hotel can arrange taxis and drivers.
+- How to Get There: The tram, metro, and funicular are equally handy options from here, and the hotel can also arrange taxis and drivers.

 - Handy to: The Museum of Innocence, Istiklal Avenue, Pera Museum.

 - Ages: The hotel has an adult feel to it and most guests are travelers in their 30s and 40s on weekend breaks, though children are welcome.

 - View: Rooms have views of the surrounding streets and the higher-end rooms facing Tomtom Kaptan Street get views of the city and out to sea.